This brief gives advice for:

 NOTE- This brief is a companion piece to Roehm's Fabrication manual on Thermoforming.
 The brief you are reading adds to that information with specific data on skylights.
 Don't attempt to thermoform skylights until you understand the advice in both briefs.

-IMPORTANT- Always consult with local building code officials prior to installing skylights made from ACRYLITE® acrylic sheet.
+IMPORTANT- Always consult with local building code officials prior to installing skylights made from ACRYLITE® extruded acrylic sheet.
 Some restrictions may apply.

 Varieties of Domes

 The illustration above shows many possible dome configurations, including free-blown domes in circular, square, and rectangular shapes.
 Using skeleton mold fabrication, other potential shapes include pyramid and extended pyramid domes.
 Also shown are cold formed barrel vaults and sloped glazing.
-You can cold-form ACRYLITE® premium sheet within limitations.
+You can cold-form ACRYLITE® extruded sheet within limitations.
 The radius of curvature must equal or exceed 330 times the sheet's thickness.
 Sheet length must not exceed 8 feet.
 If these criteria are not met, internal stresses may cause crazing (numerous tiny cracks) in the material.

-Although ACRYLITE® premium sheet's tensile strength is 10,000 psi at room temperature (ASTM D638-room temperature=68°F/20°C), continuous loads below this value can induce stress-crazing.
+Although ACRYLITE® extruded sheet's tensile strength is 10,000 psi at room temperature (ASTM D638-room temperature=68°F/20°C), continuous loads below this value can induce stress-crazing.
 For glazing applications, continuously imposed design loads shouldn't exceed 1,500 psi.
 In other applications involving continuous loading, loads should be less than 750 psi at 23°C (73°F).

 All thicknesses of colorless ACRYLITE® premium sheet transmit 92% of visible light.
 White translucent ACRYLITE® premium sheet comes in three densities.
 Each white color's light transmission decreases as thickness increases.